rupanjanam/demo_landingzone/README.md

 For the Azure subscription, you can use the MSDN subscription or AIRS credits that is available for Microsoft FTEs.

-As for the developer environment, for the demo envioronment, you can create a Windows 10 vurtual machine in Azure.
+As for the developer environment, for the demo envioronment, you can create a Windows 10 virtual machine in Azure.

 To setup the Dev environment we will need the following tools: